miradel51/Self_Supervised_CWS/dataset/README.md

 In this folder you will see the cross-domain dataset.
 The Chinese Word Segmentation Bakeoff only released the testset, and recommended to use PKU corpus from SIGHAN2005 as trainset and devset.

-- computer.gold: represents the standard gold segmentation file.
+- finance.gold: represents the standard gold segmentation file.
-- computer.txt: denotes the non-segmented testset which is need to be segmented.
+- finance.txt: denotes the non-segmented testset which is need to be segmented.

-Tips: other domains are same with the domain of `computer`.
+Tips: other domains are same with the domain of `finance`.